mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 #### 52:17

-“There are also those who attain enlightenment on top of enlightenment, and there are those are farther deluded in the midst of delusion.”
-That’s why, what you have to do is, you are always acting and helping all sentient beings as a Buddhist.
-Always acting.
-But on the other hand, you are always acting, the [bodhisattvas](glossary#bodhisattva) who suffer a lot.
-So obviously, you are doing in the realm of delusion.
+> There are also those who attain enlightenment on top of enlightenment, and there are those who are further deluded in the midst of delusion.

+What you have to do is, you are always acting and helping all sentient beings as a Buddha.
+But on the other hand, you are [also] the [bodhisattvas](glossary#bodhisattva) who suffers a lot.
+So always you are doing [that] in the realm of delusion.
 But on the other hand, there is a great supporter there, called Buddha.
 So, who is helping people?
-Buddha helps, in the realm of buddhas.
+Buddha helps, in the realm of Buddhas.

 #### 53:10